ssenmosip/mosip-temp-documentation/ABIS-APIs.md

 }
 ```
 ### Behavior of Insert
  - ABIS must get biometric data from referenceURL, process it and store it locally within the ABIS reference database
- - Demographic data corresponding to the individual will be sent as name value pairs in the request
- - referenceId must not be active prior to this pperation i.e., it must not have been used before this operation
+ - referenceId must not be active prior to this operation i.e., it must not have been used before this operation
  - De-duplication must not be performed in this operation
  - MOSIP must provide CBEFF format biometric data to ABIS